-Maine Coons love the attention of their human family, and will happily cover their family in kisses, if you give them the chance.
-This love and affection will be show to all family members, including the babies.
+Maine Coons love the attention of their human family, and will happily cover their family in kisses if you give them the chance.
+This love and affection will be shown to all family members, including the babies.

 4. Don’t Mind Noise